LiuPineapple/Statistical-Learning-Method/README.md

 # Statistical-Learning-Method
-Used to practice the algorithms in the book -- Statistical Learning Method (by 李航）
+Use this repository to practice the algorithms in the book -- Statistical Learning Method (by 李航）